 First, you need to learn the principles and types of Software Testing.
 Then, the best thing to go for would be to learn Selenium, which will make you familiar with writing, running, and testing scripts in Java, Python, Ruby, etc. Finally, JMeter will allow you to run functional testing on web applications.
 With all these skills in your hand, you can make a career in the testing field as a fresher.

 This blog on how to become a Software Tester has given you great insights into what Software Testing is and the roles and responsibilities of a Tester.
-You now know the essential Software Testing prerequisites to grab a job as a fresher.
+You now know the essential Software Testing prerequisites to grab a job as a fresher. and the average salary of a software tester in India is of ₹3.93 LPA.
 From this blog, you also learned about the job opportunities that are open for Testers to have a rewarding career in this domain.
 Get yourself started with Intellipaat’s Software Testing Course to land your dream job as a Software Tester.